mhkeller/vega-lite-api-examples/templates/template-README.md

 If you want to write an implementation, go to a file in the `src/` folder and create a default function that exports a vega-lite spec.
 To test it, run `npm test`.

+Tests are automatically generated when you run `npm test`.
+You can quickly see which examples have already been created by looking at the file names in the test directory.

 ## Notes

 As described in [this issue](https://github.com/vega/vega-lite-api/issues/440), the `mark` field may not match the spec.